ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 Delete the file `mbed-os.lib` (`rm mbed-os.lib` on Linux/macOS, `del mbed-os.lib` on Windows).

-Next, add your fork of `mbed-os` (change the url to match your repository).
+Next, add your fork of `mbed-os` (change the URL to match your repository).

 ```
 mbed add https://github.com/ARMmbed/mbed-os-new-target mbed-os